 Installing a commercial package such as IOPro is the same as installing any other package.
-In your terminal window or an Anaconda Prompt, run:
+In your terminal window, run:

 '''

 conda install --name myenv iopro

 '''

 This command installs a free trial of one of Anaconda's commercial packages called IOPro, which can speed up your Python processing.
 Except for academic use, this free trial expires after 30 days.